Array Engine

 audit_retain_msNoNULLTiles older than now - audit_retain_ms (system time) become eligible for purge.
 NULL = keep all.

-ALTER NDARRAY <name> SET (audit_retain_ms = ...) updates retention; DROP ARRAY <name> is two-phase like DROP COLLECTION.
+ALTER ARRAY <name> SET (audit_retain_ms = ...) updates retention; DROP ARRAY <name> is two-phase like DROP COLLECTION.

 Insert